eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 <noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so these demonstrations will not work.
 Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>

-Try out the two social login demos!
+Try out the two social login demos below!
 Powered by client-side JavaScript (more on this below), which means the information you will see will <strong>not</strong> be stored by or on Eusebius.Tech.

 <script type="text/javascript">
 <!--